Doc is exclusively run by volunteers who manage every aspect from

 Internet Movie Database or All Movie Guide should provide pertinent information on title, director, year, country and running time.
 Read How to Find Distribution to learn about where to find information on the distributor and the estimated rental and shipping costs.
 If you are interested in the programming at Doc, please subscribe to our programming mailing list.
 Contact us at firstname.lastname@example.org if you have any questions.

 At our weekly programming meetings we discuss potential series for the next calendar.
 One need not be a Doc volunteer or affiliated with the university to take part in this dialogue, or to propose a series.
-The time and place of Winter 2013 Programming meetings take place Tuesdays at 6PM on the first floor of Ida Noyes.
+Meetings generally take place Tuesdays at 6PM in the cinema lobby.

 Anyone can volunteer at Doc Films, though priority will be given to University of Chicago students.
 Volunteers are asked to commit to working one screening per week for the duration of the quarter in one of the capacities listed below.
 In exchange, each volunteer receives a pass that admits him or her and a guest to every Doc Films screening that quarter.
 We do not ask that volunteers spend much time at Doc, but it is very important that they respect whatever commitment they do make.